reclaimprotocol/reclaim-inapp-reactnative-sdk/README.md

 });
 ```

-The returned result is a [ReclaimVerificationApi.Response] object.
+The returned result is a [ReclaimVerification.Response] object.
 This object contains a response that has proofs, exception, and the sessionId if the verification is successful.

 ### Exception Handling

-If the verification ends with an exception, the exception is thrown as a [ReclaimVerificationApi.ReclaimVerificationException] object.
+If the verification ends with an exception, the exception is thrown as a [ReclaimVerification.ReclaimVerificationException] object.

 Following is an example of how to handle the exception using [error.type]: